 photo by Dumbletons

-As well as writing, I also paint, mostly in oils, and I am planting a small woodland of native trees in Cambridgeshire where I live.
-You can see its progress on this website, under Planting a Woodland.
+In 1989 I bought a bare field and started planting a small woodland of native trees to provide a haven for wildlife.
+You can see its early progress on this website, under Planting a Woodland.
 Here is a picture of me planting a tree.

 planting a tree